Guidelines & Procedures

 • Requests to discharge pre-existing debts of individuals or organizations.

 • Mass media projects.
-The Endowment does not typically fund mass media projects and limits consideration to projects that fall squarely within our specific program areas.
+The Endowment does not typically fund mass media projects and limits consideration to projects on an invitational basis that fall squarely within our specific program areas.

-• Libraries.
+• Public libraries.
 Except for special initiatives, the Endowment regularly declines grants to public libraries outside Marion County, Ind.
-Library grants to universities generally are confined to the state of Indiana and to invitees under certain Endowment grant initiatives.

 Application process

-If you believe your charitable organization has a request that fits within our guidelines, we suggest that you write us a preliminary letter of no more than two pages.
-The letter should tell us about your organization, the project you have in mind and the amount of support you will need from us.
+If you believe your charitable organization has a request that fits within our guidelines, we suggest that you send us a preliminary letter of no more than two pages.
+The letter should tell us about your organization, the project you have in mind, the issue or need you seek to address and the amount of support you will need from us.
 We respond in writing to all preliminary inquiries.
 In cases that warrant further consideration, we may ask you to furnish a full proposal.
-Faxed requests will not be considered.
+Preliminary letters should be sent only by regular or overnight mail.

 Approval process

-A program director generally reviews grant proposals.
-Those that meet the criteria for consideration proceed to the appropriate division or committee for review, then to the corporate officers, and finally to members of the Board of Directors.
+The Endowment can only fund a small percentage of the grant proposals we receive each year.
+Our approval process generally begins with a review of a proposal by a program director.
+Proposals that meet the criteria for consideration proceed to the appropriate division for review, then to the Endowment’s officers, and finally to the Endowment’s Board of Directors.
 The Board of Directors considers grants in March, June, September, November and December.
-The grant-review process takes three to six months.
+The grant review process generally takes three to six months.
 All grantseekers receive written notification of our decisions.

 Please direct correspondence to: